longtk26/Pham-Ngoc-Long/src/problem5/Readme.md

     - Password: `99tech`
     - Database name: `99tech`
     - You can change 3 parameters above in docker-compose.yml file
+    - Note: If you change parameters, you also need to change in `.env` file.
+For the best experience, encourage to keep all things as default.
 2. Migrate database
     ```bash
     make migrateup name=init_db